Kaiapoi High School Kaiapoi High School

 This Level 3 course will cover:

-1. Students will watch the TV series True Detective and view and analyse it from two different perspectives, selecting from a religious, cultural, technical, road film, gender, or film noir reading.
+1. Students will watch the TV series True Detective or The Handmaid's Tale and view and analyse it from two different perspectives, selecting from a religious, cultural, technical, road film, gender, or film noir reading.

 (This uses your observation, analytical, and writing skills.
 These are skills employers are consistently looking for)